dwichan0905/dwichan0905/README.md

 ### Hi there 👋, Welcome to my profile!
-#### I am currently as a student in Amikom Purwokerto University
+#### I am currently as an Android Developer in Aksaramaya, graduated with distinction from Amikom Purwokerto University
 I have programming experience since I'm in Junior High School Class 8 (2013).
 I love to learn something new.
 I'm experienced in Kotlin, Java, and Website Programming (currently PHP CodeIgniter 3).
 You can clone, or contributing my repositories by forking and do a pull request!

 Skills: Android Programming (Kotlin/Java), Java Desktop (J2SE), Website (HTML, CSS, JS, PHP, CodeIgniter 3)

-- 🌱 I’m currently learning Android Programming and Backend Website Programming (CodeIgniter 4)
+- 🌱 I’m currently learning Android Programming (Jetpack Compose 1.2.0) and Backend Website Programming (CodeIgniter 4)
 - 📫 How to reach me: Ask me via Messenger or Facebook in the link below (click the icon to go to my profile)
 - 😄 Pronouns: Yang penting logikanya.